Alejogb1/job-board/blog-data/what-are-user-i-o-wait-events-like-cell-single-block-physical-read-cell-mult.md

 id: "what-are-user-i-o-wait-events-like-cell-single-block-physical-read-cell-mult"
 ---

-Okay so you’re asking about user I/O wait events specifically those "cell single block physical read" and "cell multiblock physical read" ones right I’ve been there seen that many times its a pretty common pain point especially when you're diving deep into Oracle database performance tuning
+ so you’re asking about user I/O wait events specifically those "cell single block physical read" and "cell multiblock physical read" ones right I’ve been there seen that many times its a pretty common pain point especially when you're diving deep into Oracle database performance tuning

 First off lets get this straight user I/O wait events are basically the times your database sessions are chilling waiting for something usually data I/O like reading from disk but it’s not always as simple as disk i/o directly It's a signal from the kernel to oracle its telling oracle that this session is stuck doing something related to I/O not actually doing calculations or other CPU stuff